VET Tv: History

 Prior to VET Tv, Donny O'Malley wrote the best seller, "Embarrassing Confessions of a Marine Lieutenant" and started Irreverent Warriors, a non-profit designated as a 501(c)(3) tax-exempt organization by the Internal Revenue Service.
 O'Malley created original home-made videos to market both ventures and saw an opportunity to create a film production company after receiving feedback from his audience that they would pay for his content.

 In July 2016, Donny O'Malley founded VET Tv and based it on the idea of producing micro-budget films made specifically for the veteran and military community "using pitch-black comedy as a tool for processing the horrors of war."
 O'Malley claims, "There is tangible proof that healing from the trauma of war can be achieved through comedy."
 This was O'Malley's goal when he created VET Tv.

 VET Tv was first conceptualized in May 2016 and on October 12, 2016, VET Tv launched a crowdfunding campaign on Kickstarter with a goal of $250,000.
 After 35 days and with the support of 3,609 backers, the campaign raised $296,331, becoming the third highest funded campaign in the Comedy Category, behind Mystery Science Theater 3000 and Flight of the Conchords.

 The company, described as a "ragtag team of aspiring filmmakers", launched the OTT platform on June 23, 2017.

+In 2023 O'Malley sold the company to John Acevedo.